-- ➤ An enhanced DBS check with barred list information for contractors engaging in regulated activity - > An enhanced DBS check, not including barred list information, for all other contractors who are not in regulated activity but whose work provides them with an opportunity for regular contact with children
+- An enhanced DBS check with barred list information for contractors engaging in regulated activity - An enhanced DBS check, not including barred list information, for all other contractors who are not in regulated activity but whose work provides them with an opportunity for regular contact with children

 We will obtain the DBS check for self-employed contractors.
-We will not keep copies of such checks for longer than 6 months.
+We will not keep copies of such checks for longer than 6 month after the contractors' work is complete.
 Contractors who have not had any checks will not be allowed to work unsupervised or engage in regulated activity under any circumstances.
 We will check the identity of all contractors and their staff on arrival at the school.